-Since June, Portugal has reopened its doors for tourists from selected countries.
-The country opened its borders in different stages, and travel restrictions would vary from region to region.
-Health checks will be provided at airports, but there will be no mandatory quarantine for visitors at the Mainland region.
+Since June 2020, Portugal has reopened its doors for tourists coming from selected countries.
+The country opened its borders in different stages and rules vary from region to region.
+Health checks are provided at airports, and travelers are subject to entry restrictions depending on the country they came from.

 Who Can Enter Portugal?

-Here’s a list of countries that can enter Portugal:
+Here’s a list of countries whose citizens and residents can enter Portugal as tourists:

 - South Korea